Building And Pest Inspection

 So it’s best to hire separate inspectors to carry out your next building and pest inspection.
 This way you are sure that each inspector has sufficient knowledge of their industry.

-Most pest control companies will have a builder that they call upon to carry out the building inspections for them.
+Most pest management companies will have a builder that they call upon to carry out the building inspections for them.
 This means that the customer only has to deal with one company, usually the pest control company to arrange both inspections.

 What To Ask When Booking An Inspection